antwankakki/Flint/README.md

 #  Add the application's Git remote endpoint to the repository
 git remote add resin <username>@git.resin.io:<username>/<app name>.git

+# Deploy the source code onto your Pi
+make deploy

 # That's it.
 You should now be able to see a 'Downloading' progress bar under your application.
 ```